 Additionally, it depends on the dental office itself.
 A dentist in central Sydney will have more overheads (such as rent) than a dentist in a small town, and this can impact all dentistry fees.

 The different types of filling materials

 There are several options for the actual material filling your tooth.
-Your dentist will recommend the best for your unique situation:
+Your dentist will recommend the best for your situation:

-Composite tooth coloured fillings
+Composite resin fillings

 Composite resin fillings are quite popular as they match the natural colour of the tooth.
 Composites are a material made of resin that is soft and malleable, so can be easily moulded to fit the cavity.
 A blue light shined on the composite filling hardens it in place.
 These resins are extremely durable and may be used as a replacement for a chipped, stained, or leaking filling.

 Gold fillings are not very common these days, although they will not corrode, and are quite durable.
 The downside to a gold filling is that it contrasts with natural tooth colour and is more expensive.

 Porcelain fillings are less common, and are used for inlays and onlays.
 They require two steps to complete, and are usually reserved for occasions when the bulk of the tooth structure is compromised.
 The porcelain can be matched to your tooth colour for a natural appearance and is stronger than composite.